ysmouhib/near-momentum-bot/README.md

 CI runs the suite and linter on Python 3.10–3.12, plus the engine parity check, on every push and pull request.

+## Roadmap — what would make the numbers trustworthy

+The current results are a proof-of-machinery on a small sample, not evidence of edge.
+The gap between "interesting" and "believable" is entirely statistical, and named here so it isn't hidden:

+- [ ] **Multi-year data** across several regimes, with fixed, dated windows so a run is exactly reproducible (not a rolling "last 90 days").
+- [ ] **Bootstrapped confidence intervals** on OOS Sharpe and expectancy, plus a **deflated Sharpe ratio** (Bailey–López de Prado) to charge for the number of configurations tried.
+- [ ] **Report independent decisions, not ensemble legs** — deduplicate correlated
+      trades so the count reflects real degrees of freedom.
+- [ ] **Ablation table**: each score component alone vs. the ensemble, to show the order-flow term earns its place.
+- [ ] **Paper-trading log**: forward testnet fills over time — worth more than any backtest.
+- [ ] Binance USD-M futures broker for the symmetric short side; regime classifier.

 ## Disclaimer